speedie1337/spmenu/docs/docs.md

 :   Position the image in the top center

 `-wm, --managed, --x11-client`
-:   Spawn spmenu as a window manager controlled client/window.
-Useful for testing
+:   Spawn spmenu as a window manager controlled client/window (X11 only)

 `-nwm, --unmanaged`
-:   Don't spawn spmenu as a window manager controlled client/window.
-Useful for testing
+:   Don't spawn spmenu as a window manager controlled client/window (X11 only)

 `-cf, --config-file file`
 :   Set config file to load to file